drhsqlite/fossil-mirror/www/gitusers.md

     disconnected; your changes will sync up with the remote once you get back online.

-3. Because there is little distinction betwen the clones in the Fossil model — unlike in Git, where clones often quickly diverge from each other, quite possibly on purpose — the backup advantage applies in inverse as well: if the remote server falls over dead, one of those with a
+3. Because there is little distinction between the clones in the Fossil model — unlike in Git, where clones often quickly diverge from each other, quite possibly on purpose — the backup advantage applies in inverse as well: if the remote server falls over dead, one of those with a